![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Are you sure you aren't using some Ferrari parts in your suspension?"
 Jason asked me, with hope in his eyes.

-My smile was still splitting my face.
+My ever-widening smile was now splitting my face.
 "Positive!
-Heck, I wouldn't even know where to get Ferrari parts around here!"
+Heck: I wouldn't even know where to get Ferrari parts around here!"

 "Don't feel so bad Jason," Reggie told him, putting one arm around his shoulders.
 "If Jerry hadn't pulled the police off of me in our race, he might well have won there too!"